zcstarr/modelcontextprotocol/docs/specification/server/resources.md

 ## User Interaction Model

-Resources in MCP are designed to be **application-driven**, with clients determining how to incorporate context based on their needs.
+Resources in MCP are designed to be **application-driven**, with host applications determining how to incorporate context based on their needs.

 For example, applications could:
 * Expose resources through UI elements for explicit selection, in a tree or list view